rocket-pool/old.docs.rocketpool.net/src/guides/staking/via-rp.md

-# How to Stake with Rocket Pool
+# Staking Directly via Rocket Pool

-In this guide, we'll walk you through the process of how to stake your ETH with Rocket Pool, providing it for Node Operators to create new ETH2 validators with.
-As described in the [Staking Overview](overview.md), this will involve depositing your ETH into Rocket Pool's vault and receiving an equal value of rETH back.
-By doing this, you will become a **Rocket Pool Staker**.

 The easiest way to stake with Rocket Pool is done via its web interface to the underlying smart contracts.
-You’ll need a computer with Google Chrome, Mozilla Firefox, Opera or Brave with [MetaMask](https://metamask.io/) installed, or a wallet that supports [WalletConnect](https://walletconnect.com/), or a web3 enabled browser.

-We will use MetaMask throughout this guide as an example; if you’re using WalletConnect or a web3 enabled browser, please consult its documentation for the relevant steps and match them with these instructions.
+The advantage is that you will always get exactly as much rETH as your ETH is worth, since Rocket Pool's contracts will directly mint the rETH that you receive.
+No hidden fees, no

+The disadvantage is that the gas fee might be quite expensive if you are staking a small amount of ETH - **we strongly recommend you check this before approving the transaction.**

+The process is slightly different for the Prater Testnet and Mainnet, so choose the network you are interested in from the tabs below.

+::::::: tabs
+:::::: tab Preparing on the Prater Testnet

-::: warning NOTE
+::: danger WARNING
-Rocket Pool has not launched on mainnet yet, so you cannot currently stake real ETH.
-However, you can practice staking with Rocket Pool using the Prater test network.

-You **do not need to provide any of your real ETH** during this process.
+When practicing staking on the test network, you **do not need to provide any of your real ETH** during this process.
 You will be given **fake test ETH** to use instead.

+**Do not attempt to move your real ETH on mainnet to the testnet or you will lose it permanently!**
 :::

-## Setting up MetaMask

 Start by installing [MetaMask](https://metamask.io/) if you haven't already.
 Follow the instructions on their site to install the extension, create an account, and sign in.